 - Not FCA-regulated

 Learn How the Bitcoin Market Works in the UK

-Before you learn how to buy Bitcoin online, it’s a good idea to have an understanding of how the market works.
+Before you learn how to acquire Bitcoin online, it’s a good idea to have an understanding of how the market works.
 Here’s some background information to get you up and running.

 What is Bitcoin and how do you trade it?

-Bitcoin is the world’s most famous cryptocurrency and gained worldwide fame in 2017 and 2018 during its spectacular rise and fall, peaking at close to £20,000 in December 2017 before crashing to below $4,000 in November the following year.
-Its price has since returned to more reasonable levels with it sitting at just over $9,300 at the time of writing.
+Bitcoin was created by Satoshi Nakamoto and is the world’s most famous cryptocurrency which gained worldwide fame in 2017 and 2018 during its spectacular rise and fall, peaking at close to £20,000 in December 2017 before crashing to below $4,000 in November the following year.
+The value of Bitcoin has since returned to more reasonable levels with it sitting at just over $9,300 at the time of writing.

-Bitcoin is a form of decentralized, electronic currency that is exchanged on a peer-to-peer network known as the Blockchain.
+Bitcoin is a form of decentralized, digital currency that is exchanged on a p2p exchanges known as the Blockchain technology.
 Bitcoin transactions are tracked on a public ledger with Bitcoin “miners” verifying each transaction and updating the ledger for everyone.